thirdelement/goal-getter/TESTING.md

 - The Goal Getter goal sharing option is also geared to provide extra motivation for users.
 The reasons for sharing goals can include making yourself accountable and so increase the chances of achieving the goal, impressing others with what you have achieved and for other social or training purposes.
 - Goal Getter is one of many tools that can be used to improve your life.
 #### Protect my account from unauthorised access
 - A check has been added to the URL routing to ensure that a logged in user only has access to non-public web pages.
-If a session cookie is not detected, an error message appears and they are re-directed to the login page.
+If a session cookie is not detected, an error message appears and the user is re-directed to the login page.
 <div align="left"><img src="static/images/readme-images/you-need-to-login.png"></div>

 ### Site Owner